-Mileage will be limited to the IRS rate of \$0.560/mile unless the company has audited vehicle usage rates for their company vehicles.
-Receipts are required for: Airport parking (limited to \$14/day); Tolls, Rental vehicles (economy class only), and Equipment Rentals.
-Equipment, vehicles, reproduction/printing, CADD, GPS, etc., charged as direct expense must have an audited rate to be used.
-Direct equipment expenses without an audited rate and "snacks" for meetings will not be allowed.
+Receipts are required for Airport parking (limited to \$14/day), Tolls, Rental vehicles (economy class only), and Equipment Rentals (consultant- owned), equipment, vehicles, reproduction/printing, CADD, GPS, etc., charged as Direct Expense must have an audited rate to be used.
+Direct equipment expenses without an audited rate for meetings will not be allowed, neither will meals, beverages or snacks.
+Please note that actual receipts are required rather than just credit card statements to the extent possible.

 Reimbursement rates may change as State and/or Federal policies change.
 Thank you.

-Calvin E. Reed, P.E., Director Division of Engineering and Design Kansas Department of Transportation
+Scott King, P.E., Director Division of Engineering and Design

+Kansas Department of Transportation